Totes5706/cardano-alonzo-nft-creator/README.md

 In order to run the bash script, two dependencies are needed:

-- nix needs to be installed in order to use the proper git commit for nix-shell.
-This can be run without nix, however it is highly recommended and the easier path to setup.
+- nix needs to be installed in order run nix-shell in the main git repo.
+Running nix-shell in this repo now includes cardano-node and cardano-cli, so they are not needed for installation.

 - the cardano node must be fully synced

 If you are in the Plutus Pioneer Program, these should already be installed.
 If not, follow along the next two subsections for the how to installation.